raphaellith/Typewriters-to-Belie-Format/_posts/2025-02-15-Phantom-Act-2.md

 The Phantom perches on his throne, tucking his legs beneath him and covering himself with his cloak seconds before the mob enters.
 The first to make her way into the Phantom's lair is Meg, who walks towards the throne and pulls away the cloak, only to find a single, white, porcelain half-mask.

+So, what didn't I like about this scene?
+To keep it brief, Chisnall's performance as the Phantom comes across as quite forced and unnatural in this scene, with a sudden lack of chemistry with Christine that wasn't seen in other scenes.
+And when he delivers the line:

+> **PHANTOM:** _(He screams to Christine and Raoul)_ Go now, don't let them find you!
+Take the boat --- swear to me never to tell of the secret you know... of this Angel of Hell!
+Go!
+Go now and leave me!

+he is simply sitting on his throne facing the audience, with no eye contact to either Christine or Raoul, which renders the whole interaction rather awkward and weird.
+Moreover, the deformed right half of the Phantom's face was so unbelievably (and unnecessarily) brightly coloured, and the overhead spotlight certainly didn't help.
+That half is literally several times paler than any other part of his face, he might as well have kept his white mask on.
+Of course, one could argue that the non-skinlike appearance was completely intentional, that the abnormal pallor was exactly what was intended, and that the unrealistic and unhuman-looking disfigurement is precisely what made the Phantom so hated and rejected by society.
+But...
+I'm not convinced.
+To me, it was just an annoying distraction from the rest of the scene's action.

+With all that said, what _did_ I like about this scene?